SciML/DiffEqGPU.jl/docs/src/tutorials/multigpu.md

 ## Example Multi-GPU Script

-In this example we know we have a 2-GPU system (1 eGPU), and we split the work across the two by directly defining the devices on the two worker processes:
+In this example, we know we have a 2-GPU system (1 eGPU), and we split the work across the two by directly defining the devices on the two worker processes:

 ```julia